ludomade/grunt-shampoo/README.md

 # grunt-shampoo

-> Integrate with Shampoo CMS.
+> Retrieve content from the Shampoo CMS API on shampoo.io.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`